 Forbearance and Payment Deferments During COVID-19

 The COVID-19 pandemic has upended daily lives and costs tens of thousands of Americans their jobs and incomes.
 Though a stimulus is on its way to most households, thousands of homeowners are currently unable to pay their mortgages.
-While traditional forbearances are for the temporary loss of income for atypical situations, forbearances during the COVID-19 crisis come with different rules and regulations.
+While traditional forbearance are for the temporary loss of income for atypical situations, forbearance during the COVID-19 crisis come with different rules and regulations.

 What Happens If You Can’t Pay After 90 Days?